 C. OPTIONAL: If there is no single most critical step in the filmed portion of the protocol, do not answer this question.
 What is the best way to perform the required technique for the most critical step in the protocol?

-: ()
+Kumari: (2.8.1 – 2.8.1) the droplet must be squeezed as quick as possible after deposition (to avoid the starting of polymerization).
+Make sure to press on the coverslip uniformly and see a part of the droplet leaking out of the coverslip.

+Kumari: (2.10.2) make sure to keep the gel in PBS.
+With a needle give several gentle but quick upward hits to remove the coverslip from different angles until it easily detach.
+The gel is visible by slightly tilting the dish.

+Pineau: (4.2.2.)
+Pick carefully the imaging area and make sure to stay in focus, as an appropriate bead density and an even surface are key to obtain robust and reliable force measurements.

 D. OPTIONAL: If there are no hazardous reagents or instruments in the filmed portion of the protocol, do not answer this question.
 Which of the reagents or instruments are hazardous?
 What precautions should viewers take?

-: ()
+Kumari: (2.3, 2.6, 2.7) The siliconizing agent, as well as acrylamide and bis-acrylamide to prepare the gel premix and TEMED can be toxic by inhalation.
+In addition to classical personal lab protections, it is advised to manipulate these products under a chemical hood.

 Results